MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-in-kusto.md

 When asterix is used in the `SELECT` statement, the order of columns in each result set may differ between Kusto and SQL Server.
 Client that use column names would work better in these cases.
-If there is no asterix character in the `SELECT` statement, the column ordinals would be preserved.
+If there's no asterix character in the `SELECT` statement, the column ordinals would be preserved.

 ## Columns name in results

-In T-SQL, multiple columns may have the same name.
-This is not allowed in Kusto.
+In T-SQL, multiple columns may have the same name, which isn't allowed in Kusto.
-In case of a collision in names, the names of the columns might be different in Kusto.
+If there's a collision in names, the names of the columns might be different in Kusto.
 However, the original name would be preserved, at least for one of the columns.

 ## ANY, ALL, and EXISTS predicates